 David has given many presentations including; APICS International Conferences San Diego, Ca., in KC, MO., and Toronto, Ontario Canada, APICS 6-Packed Conference in Dallas, International Industrial Engineers Conference in Orlando, Fl., Oklahoma Conference on Manufacturing in OK City, several Southwestern Lean Summit in Tulsa, Southwest Purchasing Conference in Tulsa and NAPM and APICS professional development meetings in Tulsa and Arkansas.
 He has been designated among the highest ranking of APICS International presenters.

 David was a consultant in LEAN Manufacturing working for Industrial Solutions Incorporated (ISI) of Tulsa for over four years.
-He taught LEAN 101, Strategic Planning, Facilitator Training, Value Stream Mapping, Setup Reduction, Cellular Flow, Total Productive Maintenance and 5S through the Oklahoma Alliance and Business and Industry Training Services (BITS) in conjunction with (NIST).
+He taught LEAN 101, S&OP, Strategic Planning, Facilitator Training, Value Stream Mapping, Setup Reduction, Cellular Flow, Total Productive Maintenance and 5S through the Oklahoma Alliance and Business and Industry Training Services (BITS) in conjunction with (NIST).
 While David consulted for ISI he led over 30 companies in over 130 Lean management improvement activities resulting in an average of 40%-70% improvements in lead time, inventory, setups, scrap and rework and direct labor reduction has ranged from 15% to 68% with a cost savings from thousands to about one million dollars.